cloud66-oss/copper/site/content/docs/copper-dsl.md

 }*/
 </pre>

-### Comparisions
+### Comparisons
 The condition inside of a rule is usually made up of a value compared against another value.
 The result of this comparison is either true or false.

-The comparision operation can be one of the following:
+The comparison operation can be one of the following:

 <table class="striped">
 	<tr><th>Operation</th><th>Meaning</th></tr>